jadsaad06/Calculator/README.md

 # Calculator
-This is a fully working calculator that I made to get the basics of HTML, CSS, and JS
+This is a fully working calculator that I made to get the basics of HTML, CSS, and JS.